Welcome to the Mehari Centre

 Our Mission

-Mehari Centre’s mission is to promote and improve the wellbeing of Eritreans living in Ottawa through culturally and linguistically anchored programs and services that are grounded in evidence and community.
-Mehari Centre provides a safe and welcoming environment where Eritreans will be affirmed, equipped with needed information and resources, provided with space to heal and to connect with each other and the greater community.
+The Mehari Centre’s mission is to offer culturally and linguistically-anchored programs and services—grounded in evidence and community—that promote and improve the wellbeing of Eritreans living in Ottawa.
+The Mehari Centre provides a safe and welcoming environment to affirm the Eritrean identity and equip Eritrean newcomers with needed information and resources, giving them a space to heal and to connect with each other and the greater community.

 Our Vision

-The Mehari Centre’s vision is a holistic, healthy, flourishing, and harmonious Eritrean community in Ottawa.
+The Mehari Centre’s vision is to foster a holistic, healthy, flourishing, and harmonious Eritrean community in Ottawa.

 Our Values

-Mehari Centre’s foundational values are rooted in Eritrean traditions and embody a spirit of harmony, resilience and compassion.
+The Mehari Centre’s foundational values are rooted in Eritrean traditions that embody a spirit of harmony, resilience and compassion.

-Derived from the Eritrean tradition, these values are intertwined with the overarching principle of Mehari, symbolizing mercy, and kindness.
-At Mehari Centre, we aspire to model “Mehariness” in every aspect of our work, emphasizing kindness, compassion, community spirit, impartiality, and the empowerment of individuals to carve out their own paths.
+Derived from the Eritrean tradition, these values are intertwined with the overarching principle of Mehari, symbolizing mercy and kindness.
+At the Mehari Centre, we aspire to model Mehari in every aspect of our work, emphasizing kindness, compassion, community spirit, impartiality, and the empowerment of individuals to carve out their own paths.

 Wefera (ወፈራ)